Constitution and Rules

 - The Rules may be amended by a simple majority of Active Members voting at an annual or special Society meeting.

 - Procedures are the lowest level of documentation of Society operations.
 They are generally established to provide continuity in the conduct of Society business.
-The Procedures may be suspended or amended by a simple majority vote of the Governing Board.
+The Procedures may be suspended or amended by a simple majority vote of the Governing Board or Management Committee.

 - Order of Business